-The #metoo movement has empowered women to reveal the global extent of gender violence and harasment, but revelation in itself does not create change.
+The #MeToo movement has empowered women to reveal the global extent of gender violence and harassment, but revelation in itself does not create change.
 "Many of us feel powerless in all this," says IAWRT South Africa Chapter head Makganwana Mokgalong.

-So IAWRT's South African chapter supported a young woman's birthday initiative as part of its contribution to the #metoo movement.
-In this poetic sharing, Mantedieng Mamabolo tells her #metoo.
+So IAWRT - South African chapter supported a young woman's birthday initiative as part of its contribution to the #MeToo movement.
+This poetic sharing is Mantedieng Mamabolo's #MeToo.

-For Mantedieng's 30th birthday, Mantis (nickname) wanted to put together comfort packs to give to an organisation called Matla A Bana which works with the police in handling cases of child abuse - "this practical act is a bold stand in the face of what feels like a solution-less nightmare - Mantis doing what can get done, is inspiring to us" says Makganwana.
+For Mantedieng's 30th birthday, Mantis (nickname) wanted to put together comfort packs to give to an organisation called Matla A Bana which works with the police in handling cases of child abuse - According to IAWRT South Africa "this practical act is a bold stand in the face of what feels like a solution-less nightmare - Mantis doing what can get done is inspiring to us" says the chapter head.